KateCiz/SoundCloud-Project/scratch.md

 - Success response includes only songs in the database that meet the specified query parameters criteria
-- Return song data and includes the id, userId, albumId, title, description, url, createdAt, updatedAt, and previewImage for each song
+- Return song data and includes the id, userId, albumId, title, description, url, createdAt, updatedAt, and previewImage
 - Success response includes the page and size of the returned payload
-- Error response has status 400  if query parameter validations for the page, size, title, or createdAt are violated
+- Error response has status 400  if query parameter validations for the page, size, or createdAt are violated